apache/nuttx-apps/examples/README.txt

       a medium grey.
     CONFIG_EXAMPLES_NXTERM_MINOR -- The NX console device minor number.
       Default is 0 corresponding to /dev/nxterm0
-    CONFIG_EXAMPLES_NXTERM_DEVNAME -- The quoated, full path to the NX console device corresponding to CONFIG_EXAMPLES_NXTERM_MINOR.
+    CONFIG_EXAMPLES_NXTERM_DEVNAME -- The quoted, full path to the NX console device corresponding to CONFIG_EXAMPLES_NXTERM_MINOR.
       Default: "/dev/nxterm0"
     CONFIG_EXAMPLES_NXTERM_PRIO - Priority of the NxTerm task.